No Plan, No Workflow, No Results: How to Develop a PPC Plan that Aligns with Your Goals

 Before developing your PPC plan, start by asking yourself questions like:

-- What am I trying to accomplish with my Google AdWords spend?
+- What am I trying to accomplish with my Google Ads spend?

 - What metrics are most important to my business?